mileshobby/Events4U/README.md

 ### Calendar

 I would also like to add a calendar page in order to view events by date, for both their own events and for all events.

+### Cross-Browser/Mobile Compatibility

+This web application was developed in about a week, and due to these constraints was mainly built for use on laptop's using Chrome.
+With more time, I would like to optimize the app for viewing on mobile devices or other browsers, like Safari and Firefox.